aginglexicon/the-aging-lexicon/README.md

-## Symposium on The Aging Lexicon: Resources
+## The Aging Lexicon: Resources

 The following resources were compiled by participants of the "Symposium on the Aging Lexicon" that took place in Basel, June 7-9, 2018 > [Aging lexicon website](https://psychologie.unibas.ch/de/fakultaet/abteilungen/cognitive-and-decision-sciences/the-aging-lexicon/).

-The listed resources are aimed to help future work aiming to understand adult age differences in the development of lexical and semantic knowledge.
+The listing of resources aims to help future work to understand adult age differences in the development of lexical and semantic knowledge.

 ### Corpora
 - [Talk Bank](https://talkbank.org/): The goal of TalkBank is to foster fundamental research in the study of human communication.
 It contains a number of diverse speech and text corpora.
 Some are public and some require contacting TalkBank for permission.